DevExpress-Examples/maui-authenticate/README.md

 </dict>
 ```

-This allows you to bypass the certificate check and avoid creating a development certificate and implementing HttpClient handlers.
+This allows you to bypass the certificate check.
+You don't need to create a development certificate or implement HttpClient handlers.

 For more information, please refer to [Connect to local web services from Android emulators and iOS simulators](https://learn.microsoft.com/en-us/dotnet/maui/data-cloud/local-web-services?view=net-maui-7.0#android-network-security-configuration).

-**We highly recommend using HTTP only for debug and development purposes.
+**We highly recommend that you use HTTP only when you develop/debug your application.
 In production, use HTTPS for security reasons.**

 ## Files to Look At